ITHACA MURALS

 Community Context

-Murals throughout Ithaca provide a curriculum, welcoming educational experience and acknowledgement in the glorious history of where we are.
-There’s so much significance to this Underground Railroad mural in Ithaca NY.
-It helps to remind us that we are living in a space of greatness.
+Murals throughout Ithaca provide a living curriculum--a welcoming, educational experience grounded in the glorious history of where we are.
+This Underground Railroad mural reminds us that we live in a place shaped by courage, resistance, and greatness.

-There’s so much to learn and teach as it relates to Black history, our Black present and our future.
-Our ancestors have left blueprints - messages… and the question is what are we doing with them today?
-When we have murals and other arts that help teach these stories, then we can learn about them, reflect on them, and think about who we are and who we want to be.
+There is so much to learn and teach about Black history, our Black present, and our collective future.
+Our ancestors left us blueprints—messages—and the question is what we are doing with them today.
+Murals can remind us of this legacy and responsibility.
+We are invited to learn, reflect, and imagine who we are and who we want to be.

 Most importantly, this project gives us an opportunity to reflect on the much needed Underground Railroad of today.
 There are so many truths and untruths that need to be revealed in education, housing, medical system, and more.
 Studying the work of our ancestors, our abolitionist teachers, and the methodologies that they’ve mapped out, will give us access to truths that we are yearning for - or not yearning for - until we learn about the work of Harriet Tubman.
 Harriet Tubman left us a blueprint that she mapped out for us, she said that she would have freed so many more enslaved Africans if only they knew they were enslaved.
 There are ways in which we still have some waking up to do around our identity and our own love for Blackness.